ondat/documentation/docs/install/microsoft-azure-aks.md

   --set etcd-cluster-operator.cluster.resources.requests.memory=300Mi
 ```

 3. The installation process may take a few minutes.
-The end of this guide contains information on verifying the installation and licensing
+The end of this guide contains information on verifying the installation and licensing.

-### Step 3b - Installing via kubectl-storageos
+### Step 3b - Installing via `kubectl-storageos`

-The Ondat Portal UI will display the following cmd that can be used to install Ondat using the kubectl-storageos plugin
+The Ondat Portal UI will display the following cmd that can be used to install Ondat using the `kubectl-storageos` plugin:

 ![kubectl-storageos Install](/images/docs/install/PluginInstall.png)